General Expectations

 - A watch

 Facial piercings and other jewellery that is not clear, including decorative sleepers and plugs, are not permitted.
 All other jewellery, including charity or religious wristbands, are not to be worn.
 Students will be directed to remove any inappropriate jewellery upon their arrival at school.
-Ongoing instances may result in further consequences, including confiscation.

 Rain jacket